jpmvferreira/simplemc/README.md

     return prior + ln_likelihood(θ, value)
 ```

-In `ez-emcee`, besides the model and the data, the following arguments are required: the names of the parameters, the initial conditions, the percentage that we use as a criteria to consider that convergence is met (it uses the autocorrelation time to do so) and the number of steps to sample the posterior distribution.
+In `smc-emcee`, besides the model and the data, the following arguments are required: the names of the parameters, the initial conditions, the percentage that we use as a criteria to consider that convergence is met (it uses the autocorrelation time to do so) and the number of steps to sample the posterior distribution.

 In short this means that the sampler will run until the autocorrelation time is changing by less than the user provided percentage (5% as given good results so far) and will then sample the posterior distribution by the number of steps the user as provided (usually in the scale of 10⁵).